Community-based tourism: a tool for sustainable development

 In our Atacama Desert Tour (Chile) travellers stay with the Lickan Antay indigenous people in the middle of the desert.
 Through authentic cultural activities, visitors gain an understanding of the Lickan Antay ancestral traditions and their strong link with nature.
 Similar experiences are offered by indigenous peoples in the Colombian Amazon Rainforest and Sierra Nevada and the Mayan Riviera in Mexico, or by rural communities in the beautiful desert of Salta (Argentina) or in the exuberant Costa Rica.
 Perhaps, the most rewarding aspects of CBT are the personal link visitors create with their hosts and the chance to see how this fair tourism is empowering them and their communities.
 To learn more, you can read these splendid Guardian features about our tours: Colombia’s Lost City: lore of the jungle (indigenous tourism in the Sierra Nevada), Homestays in Argentina: how ethical holidays are protecting a way of life (rural tourism in Salta) and Meet the Mayans: a tour of the real Yucatán, Mexico.

-Touristic entrepreneurs?
+Tourism entrepreneurs?
 No, environmental and culture conservationists

-These local communities are not becoming touristic entrepreneurs.
+These local communities are not becoming tourism entrepreneurs.
 Farmers still want to grow vegetables and breed animals, indigenous peoples still want to live their culture and preserve their traditions, and fishermen just want to fish.
 CBT is a source of complementary income (on average only 15%) that they use to improve their standard of living and to preserve their culture and eco-systems.
 For that reason they are guided by a set of principles, among which we find income redistribution, transparency and capacity building.
 In other words, they are doing the polar opposite of mass tourism.

 In fact, in many cases CBT is the best and most effective defence against mass tourism and land speculation (mining, mega-projects, agro-businesses, etc).
 It is well known that stronger communities have much more political influence and visibility to raise awareness of their rights and defend their territories.
 For an example, you can read this case study of Prainha do Canto Verde, a fishermen town and CBT initiative in Brazil which has been in operation for over twenty years now.
-Read also our blog post about their initiative: Little Fishing Villages, Big Vision of Ecotourism in Brazil.

 Responsible tour operators: a step forward